angelmaldonado06/image-classifer-pytorch/README.md

 - Matplotlib

 ## Dataset
 The dataset consists of labeled flower images split into training, validation, and test sets.
+Check it out [here] (https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)

 ## Results
 The trained model achieves strong accuracy on the test set and can predict the top 5 most likely flower classes for a given image.